ttopper/CPSC128/docs/02_SIPO/25_Pythonic_process.md

-# Process for Algorithm Development in Python
+# Algorithm Development in Python

 ## Step 1: Read the problem description